WallarooLabs/wally/examples/cpp/counter-app/README.md

 In a separate shell each:

-1. Start a listener with Giles Receiver
+1. Start a listener with using `nc`
     ```bash
     nc -l 127.0.0.1 7002 > counter.out
     ```